tachyons-css/tachyons/docs/principles.md

 Clear documentation helps create a shared understanding of design patterns amongst your team.
 This helps promote reuse and reduces the amount of redundancy in a codebase.

-***

-* Everything should be 100% responsive
-* Everything should be readable on any device
-* Everything should be as fast as possible
-* Designing in the browser should be easy
-* It should be easy to change any interface or part of an interface without breaking any existing interfaces
-* Doing one thing extremely well promotes reusability and reduces repetition
-* Documentation helps promote reusability and shared knowledge
-* Css shouldn't impede accessibility or the default functionality of Html
-* You should send the smallest possible amount of code to the user